+Window glass can be treated to reduce the amount of solar energy transmitted through it.
 The type of glazing you choose can help you to:

 Double-glazed windows are very energy efficient, as they can reduce heat loss or heat gain by almost 30% in comparison to single-glazed aluminium windows.
-Triple glazing performs even better than double glazing and is ideal for the colder Victorian climates.
+Double glazing can contribute significantly to a 6 star or higher energy efficient home and is widely available.

 Your window supplier or installer can provide valuable ideas and industry knowledge, but it is important that you ask the right questions.